TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 Either every `uid` value is stored as comma-separated list in a field of the parent object.
 Or every child object contains the parental uid in a foreign key field.
-The further is mostly used by TYPO3 in its core but we disencourage that solution because of its drawbacks: For example, comma-separated fields complicate the search and hinder the indexation in the databse.
+The further is mostly used by TYPO3 in its core but we discourage that solution because of its drawbacks: For example, comma-separated fields complicate the search and hinder the indexation in the database.
 Furthermore, the creation and deletion of child objects is complex and time-consuming.
 Thus, using comma-separated lists for modelling relationships should only be used with database tables that cannot be altered in their structure (e.g. external sources, the TYPO3-Core).
-We highly recommend the latter methode which stores a Foreign Key in the table of the child object.
+We highly recommend the latter method which stores a Foreign Key in the table of the child object.
 In TYPO3, the parental object's table holds a separate value for counting the sum of the corresponding child objects.
 Consecutively, we list the definition of the relationship